Skip to content

 • exclude list (--exclude or -e) - “these patterns disallow files”

 Code2prompt must decide, for every file in the project, whether it is kept or discarded.
-This page explains the rules, the special role of --include-priority, and the design choices behind them.
+This page explains the rules, and the design choices behind them.

 Throughout the explanation we use the usual set notation